KarlMoran/Home_Cooking_PP4/README.md

 - Log in to Heroku using the terminal heroku login -i.
 - Then run the following command: heroku git:remote -a your_app_name_here and replace your_app_name_here with the name of your Heroku app.
 This will link the app to your Gitpod terminal.
 - After linking your app to your workspace, you can then deploy new versions of the app by running the command git push heroku main and your app will be deployed to Heroku.

+#

+# Credits
+- <a href="https://codeinstitute.net/ie/">Code Institute</a> - The Project 'I think therefore I blog' helped me alot with setting up the page and gave me a template to work off
+- <a href="https://summernote.org/">Summernote</a> - I learn how to inport a summernote toolbar.
+- <a href="https://www.djangoproject.com/">Django documentation</a> - also helped me other problems
+- <a href="https://www.youtube.com/watch?v=AGtae4L5BbI">Search bar</a> - This video on YouTube help me create a searchbar
+- <a href="https://startbootstrap.com/theme/freelancer" alt="Freelancer"> Bootstrap </a> - A free template Freelancer